 3. Fear of Aversive Consequences: Some people may have had scary experiences with food, like choking, vomiting or an allergic reaction, so they avoid or stop eating those foods that they consider unsafe

-The ARFID Service is part of the All Age Eating Disorder Service (AAEDS) and is for those aged 8 years and older, who meet criteria for a diagnosis of ARFID (for those under 8 years old, consultation to other services will be offered).
+The ARFID Service is part of the All Age Eating Disorder Service (AAEDS) and is for those who meet criteria for a diagnosis of ARFID.

-The ARFID Service offering the following time-limited and goal-focused interventions:
+The ARFID service offers the following time-limited and goal-focused interventions:

 Service Criteria